You know it’s growing well when snake plant pups start sprouting!

 |Cons||New plants often lose their patterns and design||New plants lack the same color and patterns as their parent plant||The new plant retains the look of the original plant|

 Snake plants have a reputation for being practically indestructible, resilient, and hardy plants.
 However, any plant will suffer stress from being dug up, trimmed, and replanted.

 Until your baby snake plants recuperate from the stress and begin growing, they will be in a precarious position.
 Here are a few aftercare tips for snake plants:

 - Keep the soil moist and avoid placing the plant in direct sunlight after replanting.
-This promotes formation of new roots and prevents the pups from drying out.
-You can limit watering once it has been 3-4 weeks post replanting.
+This promotes the formation of new roots and prevents the pups from drying out.
+You can limit watering once it has been 3-4 weeks post-replanting.

 - Never apply fertilizer immediately after planting, doing so might cause root and leaf burn.
 If the growth is sluggish even after two months, you can use a good fertilizer.

 - Due to their strong tolerance, snake plants can thrive in a wide range of light conditions.
 If you want your plant to stay healthy, you should avoid placing it indoors.
 Pick an area where they can get the occasional sun exposure.